libp2p/specs/pubsub/README.md

 ## The Topic Descriptor

-The topic descriptor message is not used in current implementations, but may be used in future to define various options and parameters of a topic.
-For clarity, it is recommended to not include the `TopicDescriptor` in the `.proto` file until is is used.
+The `AuthOpts` and `EncOpts` of the topic descriptor message are not used in current implementations, but may be used in future.
+For clarity, it is recommended to not include
+them in the `.proto` file until is is used.
 It currently specifies the topic's human readable name, its authentication options, and its encryption options.